serenabai/NYC-Ubers/README.md

 ## Data Overview
 We are analyzing high volume for-hire vehicles (FHV) trip data.
 The data is from the NYC Taxi and Limousine Commission (TLC) and collected by technology providers authorized under the Taxicab & Livery Passenger Enhancement Programs.
 We decided to subset the data to only Uber trips for the first full week of April 2022 (April 3rd-10th) as the overall April 2022 dataset is too large, with over 16 million rows of data.
 Our data of interest filters only for Uber rides that were taken in NYC, which represents approximately 73% of the rides taken.
 We also chose to include weather data sourced from the open-meteo API in order to see how precipitation affected driver pay.

-Though our data represents just a sample of the Uber rides taken in the country because we are only focusing on NYC, we are unable to see the data for Uber rides spanning the U.S. However, we can compare the week of data from April 2022 to the NYC Uber rides data from the entirety of the month of April 2022.
-The collected data represents every single taxi or ride-share ride that was taken in NYC.
-Most riders and drivers may be unaware that this data was collected, but the NYC Taxi and Limousine Commission authorizes the collection of this data.
-Essentially, ride-share providers such as Uber and Lyft report their NYC trip data to the TLC.

 Each row in our dataset represents a single trip in an Uber dispatched by one of NYC’s licensed high volume FHV bases.
 This means that our data is very granular, given there could be tens of thousands of rides within one hour.
 Thus, in order to effectively analyze our data, we will need to group by hour in many cases, meaning we could be missing important patterns that occur within one hour.
 High granularity does also have benefits, since it means that although we narrowed our frame to only one week, we still have many data points to work with.

-There was selection bias in selecting our one week of April subset of the entire 2022 year’s ride-share dataset.
-We can’t account for proper randomization of our data and the sample obtained may not be a complete representation of our entire dataset, but because our dataset was too big, we had to sacrifice selection bias.
-Measurement error could also be relevant in our data as the website states “we cannot guarantee or confirm their accuracy or completeness”.

-Some additional features we wished we had that would improve the specificity of our data include the following:
-A measure for traffic: Traffic can affect the expected vs actual ETA which could then affect the driver’s pay and reviews.
-Number of stop lights: Similar to a measure of traffic, stop lights could affect the estimated drive time and the expected base pay and driver pay.
-Whether or not there was surge pricing: Popular areas and times of day affect pricing when there is an increased demand and limited supply for Ubers.
-This information could have been useful in estimating how certain geographic locations were affected surge pricing throughout the day.
-Expected length (minutes) of trip: The expected minutes for the trip may be useful in predicting driver pay because the driver pay likely doesn’t account for traffic that shows up in the middle of a ride.

 ## Research Questions
 Our research questions that we seek to answer in our analysis are below: